Event Types

 Now when we set up a new event, we can select Conference Example as its Event Type.
 Then the Running Orders and anything else we have defined as a part of that Event Type will be automatically applied to that event.

 In the image below, we are viewing a new event that was created just now for this example.
-Upon opening it for the first time, we find that the Running Order called Conference Standard waiting for us inside.
+Upon opening it for the first time, we find that the Running Order called Conference Standard is waiting for us inside.

 The Running Order we added to the Event Type is now part of the new event we created with no extra setup.